John von Neumann: Mathematical statistics

 Von Neumann made fundamental contributions to mathematical statistics.
 In 1941, he derived the exact distribution of the ratio of the mean square of successive differences to the sample variance for independent and identically normally distributed variables.
 This ratio was applied to the residuals from regression models and is commonly known as the Durbin–Watson statistic for testing the null hypothesis that the errors are serially independent against the alternative that they follow a stationary first order autoregression.

 Subsequently, Denis Sargan and Alok Bhargava extended the results for testing whether the errors on a regression model follow a Gaussian random walk (i.e., possess a unit root) against the alternative that they are a stationary first order autoregression.

 Other work

 In his early years, von Neumann published several papers related to set-theoretical real analysis and number theory.
-In a paper from 1925, he proved that for any dense sequence of points in $[0,1]$, there existed a rearrangement of those points that is uniformly distributed.
+In a paper from 1925, he proved that for any dense sequence of points in $[0,1]$, there existed a rearrangement of those points that is equidistributed.
 In 1926 his sole publication was on Prüfer's theory of ideal algebraic numbers where he found a new way of constructing them, thus extending Prüfer's theory to the field of all algebraic numbers, and clarified their relation to p-adic numbers.